brietsparks/normalized-reducer/README.md

 ```

 Their values are namespaced according to the [`namespaced`](https://github.com/brietsparks/normalized-reducer#parameter-namespaced)
-parameter of the top level function.
+parameter of the top-level function.
 Example: `normalized/CREATE`

 ### `selectors`
 An object literal containing the selectors.
 See the [Selectors API](https://github.com/brietsparks/normalized-reducer#selectors-api) section.